Probabilistic Analysis of Edge Elimination for Euclidean TSP: Probabilistic Analysis of Hougardy and Schroeder

-In this section we investigate the asymptotic behavior of the expected number of edges that cannot be deleted with our criterion.
-By construction, we know that $p$ and $q$ do not lie in any $T_i^a$ and do not influence $A_i$ or $B_i$ for any $i$.
+By construction, we know that $p$ and $q$ do not lie in any $T_i$ and do not influence $A_i$ or $B_i$ for any $i$.
 Therefore, we can rename the vertices and assume that $p=U_{n-1}$, $q=U_n$, discard $p$ and $q$ for simplicity and just consider the remaining $n-2$ vertices in $[0,1]^2$.
-The next step to bound the probability that one test region is strongly certifying asymptotically by a constant.
+The next step to bound the probability that one test region is certifying asymptotically by a constant.

 \begin{lemma} Independent on the position of $T_i$ we have for all $i$:

 \end{lemma}